ryanhunt/telstra-sms-sdk/README.md

 ### Prerequisite

-Before you are using this lib, please register an App on Telstra at https://dev.telstra.com/.
-Their sms will be activated within a fews days.
-So be patient or you can just call them. :)
+Before you are using this package, please register an App at https://dev.telstra.com/.
+The service is normally activated within a fews days, so be patient.

 ----
 ### To Install